This Radio 4 documentary aired at 1:30pm on 5 July 2011. It’s repeated at 3:30pm on Saturday 9 July.

 Now available on the BBC iPlayer.

-For those of you who would like to know more about The Bird Fancyer’s Delight, here’s a bumper crop of references I’ve found over the last few months, including transcripts from the British Library, music excerpts, photographs of a serinette and details of contributors to the show.
+For those of you who would like to know more about The Bird Fancyer’s Delight, here are some references I’ve found as I researched this topic, including transcripts from the British Library, music excerpts, photographs of a serinette and details of contributors to the show.
 I hope you find them interesting.

-Thanks to the reviewers in the Observer, Telegraph, Times, Independent and Daily Mail who were kind enough to give the show such a good write-up.
+Thanks to the reviewers in the Observer, Telegraph, Times and Independent who were kind enough to give the show such a good write-up.
 Thanks also to the marvellous Project Moonbase, retrofuturistic podcasters, for giving the show an honourable mention in show number 38.

 We know we can teach birds to talk and sing.
 But were birds ever used as primordial, feathered music recorders?
 Did we use them to bring popular music into our homes on command before the advent of the phonograph, the gramophone and radio?